danphillips-cloud/cloud-resume-challenge/frontend/README.md

 ## Development Journey

 This section documents the development process and design decisions made while building the frontend.
+I'm sure I'll have to make slight changes as I progress, but this is how is all started.

 ### Resume Format Considerations